MrZMN/FuzzyKey/fuzzy extractors/README.md

 The main protocol could be described briefly:
 - TX and RX synchronise with each other, and measure the same PS for a period of time simultaneously.
 Some fuzzy extractors need PS in bit string form, while others just need the set format.
 - TX does some operations to conceal the PS values (some methods like ECC needed).
 - TX transmits the concealed PS and a random string to RX over the wireless channel.
-This channel includes air and human tissue, which might cause error.
 - RX receives the info.
 It provides PS' and does some operations to recover PS' = PS.
 - RX uses a strong random extractor (a SHA-256 could be used) to generate a uniformly distributed key.
 PS and random string are the inputs of the extractor.